JiteshSonkusare/dotnetapi-msi-creator-wixsharp/README.md

             <FileVersion>1.0.0.1</FileVersion>

 2. Set API project to Release mode to get MSI in release mode.
-3. Reabuld the API project.
+3. Reabuild the API project.
-4. Now, go to the 'SetupMSI' and build the project, it will start building and start generating msi file for you (you can checck all the details in output wwindow).
+4. Now, go to the 'SetupMSI' and build the project, it will start building and start generating msi file for you (you can check all the details in output wwindow).
 5. You can find the msi file in API project diretory with name like:

               SampleAPI_1.0.0.1_Release
-6. Now, your msi is ready to install, it create web application in IIS and create application pool as well.
+6. Now, your msi is ready to install, Once you install this msi, it will create web application in IIS and create application pool.
 You can uninstall it through control panel.